William Harrison (vegetarian)

 William Harrison (bapt.
 1 May 1836 – 15 July 1914) was an English industrialist, activist, and writer.
-He owned a prominent knitting firm and was known for his contributions to the knitting industry.
-Harrison was an advocate of vegetarianism and was treasurer of the Manchester Vegetarian Society from 1891 until his death.
-He was also associated with the Theistic Church in London and Bible Christian Church in Salford.
+He owned a knitting machinery firm in Manchester and was involved in the knitting industry.
+Harrison adopted vegetarianism in 1878 and served as treasurer of the Vegetarian Society from 1891 until his death.
+He was connected with the Theistic Church in London and the Bible Christian Church in Salford.

 Biography

 Early life

 William Harrison was born in Downham, Lancashire, and baptised on 1 May 1836 at St Leonard's Church.
-He was the son of William, a butcher, and Mary Harrison.
+He was the son of William Harrison, a butcher, and Mary Harrison.
+He came from a family of butchers of several generations.
+He was the brother of Sarah Ann Birtwell, who later joined the Vegetarian Society.

 Career

-Harrison built his success from humble beginnings, arriving in Manchester in his youth with just 4¾d (fourpence three farthings) to his name.
+Harrison began work at the age of five.
+He arrived in Manchester in his youth with 4¾d to his name.
 In 1856, he established the Harrison Patent Knitting Machine Company.
-The company published the first documented black-and-white photographic advertisements in 1887, featured in The Parrot.
-In 1894, the company was incorporated, and in 1908, the company was awarded the Grand Prix gold medal at the Franco-British Exhibition.
+The company published early black-and-white photographic advertisements in 1887 in The Parrot.
+It was incorporated in 1894 and received a Grand Prix gold medal at the Franco-British Exhibition in 1908.

-Harrison was known for his progressive approach to employee relations, treating workers as equals.
-As part of this ethos, he provided an organ for the employees' use, fostering a harmonious work environment where the female staff often concluded their day with music and singing.
+According to historian James Gregory, Harrison treated his employees as equals.
+He provided an organ for use by employees, and female staff were reported to end the working day with music and singing.